 Malware attacks have become more complex

 Attacks from malware have increasingly become complex.
 Your ordinary endpoint security can longer offer zero-day protection.
-What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as the ransomware attack.
+What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as ransomware attacks.
 As it is, complex malware can only be tamed by advanced threat detection systems.

 The area of attack has widened

 The hackers have actually increased the areas of the target.
 The email system, the server computers, the endpoint devices.
-And even the IP PBX phone system not spared either.
+And even the IP PBX phone system was not spared either.
 All these services and devices running the services require individual monitoring.
-Investigating malware attack incidences on all of the computers require a lot of time.
+Investigating malware attack incidences on all of the computers requires a lot of time.
 Additionally, as the number of endpoints and servers increases, there will need to hire additional IT staff.

 Uncoordinated security strategy

 There is a lack of coordination between endpoint security and network protection systems.
-In a coordinated environment, endpoints share information with the firewall.
+Nonetheless, in a coordinated environment, endpoints share information with the firewall.
 No service can be safe unless all the exploits are closed.
 The hackers only need to exploit the vulnerabilities spotted in software in order to launch widespread attacks.
 This calls for synchronization of security platforms sharing of the latest intelligence, thwarting attacks before they happen.

 Lack of capacity

 A recent survey revealed that the IT industry actually faces a severe shortage of experienced cybersecurity specialists.
-The few who are available are in so high demand that hiring them becomes an expensive undertaking for the small and medium-sized companies.
-Unfortunately, it is the small and medium-sized companies that severely affected by cybersecurity-related incidences.
+The few who are available are in so high demand that hiring them becomes an expensive undertaking for small and medium-sized companies.
+Unfortunately, it is the small and medium-sized companies that are severely affected by cybersecurity-related incidences.

 The benefits of an integrated security solution